Words Matter When Talking About Pain With Your Doctor

 Describe the history of the pain, the location, how long it's been hurting and what factors seem to aggravate it, or help it get better, suggests Maixner.

-Share other treatments you've sought, such as acupuncture, massage, and certain medications, he says.
+Share other treatments you've sought, such as acupuncture, massage and certain medications, he says.
 "Let the doctor know what you've done and whether it was effective."

-Family history is also important he says, especially when you consider much of an individual's pain sensitivity is inherited.
-If your parents were highly sensitive to pain, chances are you will be too, he says.
+Family history is also important, he says, especially when you consider much of an individual's pain sensitivity is inherited.
+If your parents were highly sensitive to pain, chances are you will be, too, he says.